agoravoting/agora-ciudadana/docs/api.rst

    **cancel_vote_delegation**

-   The authenticated user stablishes cancels its delegation on the specified agora from now on.
+   The authenticated user cancels its delegation on the specified agora from now on.
 The authenticated user must have  ``delegate`` permission on the agora and have a current delegate on the specified agora to succeed.

    :param agora_id: agora's unique id
    :type agora_id: int